hohomsf/horse-donkey-classification/README.md

 # Horse Donkey Classification

-This is a horse-donkey image classifier using Keras CNN.
+This is a horse-donkey image classifier using Keras CNN built from scratch.
 The test accuracy is currently 0.865.

 ## Tech Stack Highlights